preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Design Improvements
 -----------------------------------------

-This release includes a number of design improvements to different components.
+This release includes a number of design improvements.
 Some of the improvements are listed below.

 Page Style
 *****************************************